Goosebumps HorrorLand: Overview

-Each book had two stories.
-The purpose of the first, considerably longer, story is to introduce the villain and protagonists; the second story shows what happens to the protagonists when they get to HorrorLand, and are united with the other characters.
+Each book in the first arc had two stories.
+The first (considerably longer) story introduces the villain and protagonists in a self-contained plot; the second story is combined with those of the other books to form a serialised plot.
+Each of these latter stories follow the book's protagonists when they get to HorrorLand and are united with the other series characters.
 The books also include a case file that links to material on the EscapeHorrorLand.com tie-in website.
-The final two books in the series serve to wrap up the 'HorrorLand' plot in a single climactic storyline.
+The final two books in the arc have only 1 story, following Lizzy and Luke of One Day at HorrorLand and wrapping up the 'HorrorLand' plot.

 Scholastic's reprints of classic Goosebumps titles to accompany the series have all-new covers and bonus material.
 They are known as "collector's editions," and are marketed under the title "Classic Goosebumps."
 Since not all the books in Goosebumps HorrorLand are connected to classic books, some of the reissues relate to the ongoing Enter HorrorLand storyline, or are simply reissues of bestsellers.
 For example, Be Careful What You Wish For... is a Classic reissue because the character Clarissa was used as the basis for HorrorLand's fortune-teller dummy, Madame Doom.

 Ultimately, there were some deviations from the original announcement; the tenth book did not take place exclusively in HorrorLand, and reissues of classic Goosebumps books continued on past the tenth, probably due to their sales success.
 Finally, shortly before the publication of the twelfth and concluding book in the series, it was revealed that a new story arc, running for seven books and bringing the total to nineteen, would begin in 2010.
 This was confirmed in the back of the Survival Guide, in which there was a three-chapter preview.

-In May 2010, Stine revealed via a video interview that he had just agreed to write six more books in the series, bringing the total to twenty-five, and that he hadn't yet come up with any ideas for them.
+In May 2010, Stine revealed via a video interview that he had just agreed to write six more books for a second arc in the series, bringing the total to twenty-five, and that he hadn't yet come up with any ideas for them.

+The second arc follows a similar format to the first; the prologue introduces the protagonists trying to buy an item in HorrorLand's gift shop, Chiller House, which is then gifted to them (plus a small statue) by proprietor Jonathan Chiller.
+Each gift is integral to the book's main plot, which is followed by an epilogue of Chiller transporting the protagonist back to HorrorLand via the statue.
+As with the first arc, the last book in the arc has only 1 story, focusing on the series protagonists as a group.